correlation and regression in spss#

 Remember that scatter plots can give us a visual representation of the relationship between two variables, and we can even estimate the direction and strength of the (linear) relationship based on the scatter of the points.

-But that’s not the only method we have - we can also calculate the correlation between variables.
-First, open the Bivariate Correlations dialog (“bivariate” meaning “two variables”) from the Analyze menu (Analyze > Correlate > Bivariate:
+First, open the Bivariate Correlations dialog (“bivariate” meaning “two variables”) from the Analyze menu (Analyze > Correlate > Bivariate):

 the "bivariate correlations" dialog

-Kendall’s tau-b rank correlation is a method for estimating correlation when you have many tied ranks in your data - we’re not going to explore it in detail here, but you can read more about it through the link above.
+Kendall’s \(\tau b\) rank correlation is a method for estimating correlation when you have many tied ranks in your data - we’re not going to explore it in detail here, but you can read more about it through the link above.

 At the bottom of the window, de-select Flag significant correlations - we’ll discuss “significant” correlations more in next week’s lecture and practicals.